kint-php/kint/contrib.md

 ## Format and Build

-The reason you need composer, npm, and bundler is because they'll let us write sloppy code and have the computer fix it for us!
+The reason you need composer, and npm is because they'll let us write sloppy code and have the computer fix it for us!

-Specifically, composer runs <a href="https://github.com/FriendsOfPHP/PHP-CS-Fixer" target="_blank">php-cs-fixer</a> to reformat PHP code to a consistent style, while npm and bundler do the same for the JS and SASS files.
+Specifically, composer runs <a href="https://github.com/FriendsOfPHP/PHP-CS-Fixer" target="_blank">php-cs-fixer</a> to reformat PHP code to a consistent style, while npm does the same for the JS and SASS files.

 Since code style is a good thing you should always run `composer format` before a commit to fix any poor code style.
 If you don't CI will complain.